Data analyst

 What a data analyst does

-A data analyst collects, organises and studies data to provide business insight.
+A data analyst collects, manages, explores and shares data to support organisational objectives and deliver business impact.

 In this role, you will:

-• identify, collect and migrate data to and from a range of systems
+- identify, collect and move data between a range of systems

 Data analyst role levels